TeoNikolov/website/docs/index.md

 My name is **Teodor Nikolov**.
 I'm a generalist programmer currently working at [Motorica AI](https://www.motorica.ai) as Research Engineer.

 I'm a technical yet creative thinker with many interests in all things science and engineering.
-To keep things short, my primary focus areas are software engineering, DevOps, machine learning, 3D animation, and game development.
+To keep it short, my focus areas are software engineering, DevOps, machine learning, 3D animation, and game development.

 I also play video games :space_invader:.